 Digital images and video

-Pages on the web have a unique name to identify them but also the file itself carries metadata.
-Pretty common are title, author, keywords but the metadata on a page can be extended freely.
+Pages on the web have a unique name to identify them, but also the file itself carries metadata.
+Pretty common are title, author, keywords, but the metadata on a page can be extended freely.
 Search engines use this metadata to query, sort and rank the content.

-Also metadata is used for sharing webpages on social media like Twitter and Facebook.
+Also, metadata is used for sharing webpages on social media like Twitter and Facebook.
 This information will give the author or producer more grip on what will be shown when shared on these platforms.
 And select an image with the proper orientation and aspect ratio.

 Basically all digital objects have metadata.
-Sometimes the metadata has an official standard sometimes they are more loosely defined and extensible.
-When you put something into a collection you will often be asked to provide metadata.
+Sometimes the metadata has an official standard, sometimes they are more loosely defined and extensible.
+When you put something into a collection, you will often be asked to provide metadata.
 An app to an App Store, a photo to be shared.

-Creating order and adding value
+Creating order and adding value with metadata

 Metadata is information about information.
 Metadata can be part of the digital object or attached to it.
-Most of the times the metadata will be like an iceberg.
+Most of the time, the metadata will be like an iceberg.
 Some information is displayed to the consumer of the digital object, most of will be under the water line and used to create order: sorting, storing, ranking, grouping.